UBC-MDS/rsketball/README.md

 -------

-To do testing of the package functions, please refer to the instructions found in th [README.md located at the testing subdirectory folder](https://github.com/UBC-MDS/rsketball/blob/master/tests/README.md).
+To do testing of the package functions, please refer to the instructions found in the [README.md located at the testing subdirectory folder](https://github.com/UBC-MDS/rsketball/blob/master/tests/README.md).

 R Ecosystem